 Of course, even after the introduction of CBDC, the central bank could continue to maintain a positive inflation target.
 But with the elimination of the effective lower bound on nominal interest rates, it would become feasible to foster true price stability.
 In particular, the monetary policy framework could ensure that the value of CBDC remains stable over time in terms of a general index of consumer prices.

-Apart from mitigating the effective lower bound, previous analysis has cited two other factors that would potentially warrant the continued targeting of a positive inflation rate: (1) systematic measurement bias and (2) downward nominal wage rigidity (DNWR).53 However, recent analysis using individual price records indicates that the magnitude of measurement bias is very small for an appropriately chain-weighted price index.54 As for DNWR, the Japanese experience is informative: DNWR was prevalent until the mid-1990s but essentially vanished during the era in which consumer inflation was persistently close to zero; moreover, the level
+Apart from mitigating the effective lower bound, previous analysis has cited two other factors that would potentially warrant the continued targeting of a positive inflation rate: (i) systematic measurement bias, and (ii) downward nominal wage rigidity (DNWR).41